giantswarm/docs/src/content/faq/index.md

 Yes, for most databases there are ready built containers in the [Docker Hub](https://hub.docker.com/).
 If you can't find one for your database of choice, you should be able to easily build one.
 However, currently persistent volumes are only available on AWS.
 With a bare metal (KVM) based cluster, volumes are not persistent and won't survive rescheduling of their pods.

 Check out our guide on [using persistent volumes on AWS](https://docs.giantswarm.io/guides/using-persistent-volumes-on-aws/).

-## How do I make pods talk to each other?

-For pods to be available to other pods or to the outside you need to expose them through a service.
-See [Kubernetes Fundamentals](/basics/kubernetes-fundamentals/) for more details.

-## How can I provide environment variables for the containers?

-You can either define environment variables in your deployment or better use ConfigMaps and/or Secrets.
-See [Kubernetes Fundamentals](/basics/kubernetes-fundamentals/) for more details.

 ## Can I use TLS/HTTPS/SSL?